Donald Davidson (philosopher): Third dogma of empiricism

-In his 1974 essay On the Very Idea of a Conceptual Scheme, Davidson critiques what he calls the "third dogma of empiricism".
-The term is a reference to the famous 1951 essay Two Dogmas of Empiricism by his graduate teacher, W. V. O. Quine, in which he critiques two central tenets, or "dogmas", of logical positivism (and empiricism more generally): the analytic–synthetic distinction and reductionism.
+In his 1974 essay "On the Very Idea of a Conceptual Scheme", Davidson critiques what he calls the "third dogma of empiricism".
+The term is a reference to the famous 1951 essay "Two Dogmas of Empiricism" by his graduate teacher, W. V. O. Quine, in which he critiques two central tenets, or "dogmas", of logical positivism: the analytic–synthetic distinction and reductionism.
 Davidson identifies an additional third dogma present in logical positivism and even in Quine's own work, as well as the work of Thomas Kuhn, Benjamin Lee Whorf, and others, and he argues that it is as untenable as the first two dogmas.

-Davidson's third dogma refers to scheme–content dualism, which is the idea that all knowledge is the result of one's scheme of concepts being imposed upon empirical content from the world.
-The content is objective because it simply exists in the world or is simply given in experience, while the scheme is subjective because it is a person or community's way of making sense of that content according to some set of criteria.
-One consequence of scheme–content dualism is conceptual relativism, which is the idea that two different people or communities could have radically different, incommensurable (Kuhn's term for untranslatable) ways of making sense of the world.
+Davidson's third dogma refers to scheme–content dualism, the idea that all knowledge is the result of one's conceptual scheme being put to work on raw data from the world.
+The content is objective because it is what is given by the world, whereas the scheme is subjective because it is the contribution of one's mind or language to knowledge.
+One consequence of scheme–content dualism is conceptual relativism, the idea that two different people or communities could have radically different, incommensurable (Kuhn's term for untranslatable) ways of making sense of the world.
 On this view, truth is relative to a conceptual scheme rather than objective.

-The general argumentative structure of the essay is as follows: